-Table 2 and Figure 7 below show abundance and diversity measures which describe the six sample intertidal sample locations.
+Table 2 and Figure 8 below show abundance and diversity measures which describe the six intertidal sample locations.
+The method used was the same as that for the subtidal soft sediment sampling (Sec 3.2).

 The five intertidal sample locations taken as a whole had 3,789 individual organisms counted and 97 species or taxa recorded.
 The range of total individuals counted varied between 75 (sample location T13A) to 1,526 (sample location T14B), across the five sample locations.
 The range of the mean counts of individual organisms for each sample location was the low count of 15 (sample location T13A) and a high count of 305 (sample location T14B).
 The large counts of individual organisms in sample locations T14A and T14B were primarily made up of a higher species counts and higher abundance in the Oligocheata and Polycheata groups.
 The Polycheate family Serpulidae and notably the species Hydroides norvegicus was recorded in high numbers with mean counts of 58 and 33 individuals at sample locations T14A and T14B.